 Worthy shepherds are Sherpa leaders and more.
 Most climbers who follow a Sherpa are interested in conquering the mountain.
 Only a few go on to become Sherpa leaders themselves.
-The goal is achievement; the prize is the experience, proof of ability, and maybe bragging rights.
+The goal is achievement; the prize is the experience or maybe just bragging rights.

 - Caretakers, overseers, and protectors.

-- Made able by the One who issued the call that drew you into service.
+- Made able by the One who issued the call that drew them into service.

-- Eager for the love of Him who called and those you serve.
+- Eager for the love of Him who called and those they serve.